Anomalous Hall conductivity and quantum friction: ELECTRONIC TRANSPORT: SCATTERING MATRIX APPROACH

 where plus and minus sign correspond to boundary conditions for which electrons are skimming or skipping along strip edges, respectively.
 Note that for $|t|^2 > 0.5$ the Hall conductivity has opposite sign but its general features remain unchanged.

-Estimation of the measured Hall conductivity given by Eq.~(\ref{fric}) has to be viewed as a rough approximation based on the assumption that the enhanced Hall current is uniformly spread across the stripe.
-For quite large stripe width $w$ it might not be true.
-If enhanced Hall currents become concentrated within a slab of the width $w_{qf}$ at the edge vicinity the measured $\sigma_{xy}$ becomes proportional to $w_{qf}/w$.
-This problem desires more advanced theoretical description.
+Estimation of the measured Hall conductivity given by Eq.~(\ref{fric}) has to be viewed as a rough approximation based on the assumption that the enhanced current distribution is spread uniformly through width $w$.
+If it becomes concentrated within a slab of the width $w_{qf}$ at the edge vicinity the measured $\sigma_{xy}$ becomes affected by the ratio $w_{qf}/w$.
+This problem desires a more advanced theoretical description based for example on the application of non-equilibrium Green's functions\cite{Kovalev:2008_a} employed in finite size systems.

+Note that analyzed Hall currents are spin polarized.
+For negative values of $\delta$ the orbital momentum and the Hall conductivity change their sign.
+Consequently spin polarization of Hall currents is changed as well.